InOr3p/obsidian-notes/COD/File upload vulnerabilities.md

 ### Preventing file execution in user-accessible directories

 As a precaution, servers generally only run scripts whose MIME type they have been explicitly configured to execute.
-Otherwise, they may just return some kind of error message or, in some cases, serve the contents of the file as plain text instead:
+Otherwise, they may just return some kind of error message or, in some cases, serve the contents of the file as plain text instead.

 This behavior may provide a way to leak source code, but it nullifies any attempt to create a web shell.